 The AS Business Administration program provides a two-year program that transfers with a minimal loss of credit.
 Students learn how to use popular, commercial software packages.
 The faculty are business professionals, many holding MBA degrees.
-A National Teaching Excellence Award winner is also on staff.
-This program is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 After successfully completing the requirements of the Business Administration (AS), a student should be prepared to: